 A strangulated hernia is a type of incarcerated hernia where the blood supply has been cut off to the tissue in the hernia sack eventually causing the tissue to die.
 Strangulated hernias are life threatening and a person with a strangulated hernia should seek medical help immediately.
 Signs of a strangulated hernia may include sudden pain, nausea or vomiting.

-The most common types of hernia are; inguinal (inner groin), ventral (abdominal wall), femoral (outer groin), umbilical (belly button) and hiatal (upper stomach).
+The most common types of hernia are; inguinal (inner groin), ventral (abdominal wall), femoral (outer groin), umbilical (belly button)

 An inguinal hernia is located in the inner groin and is when the intestines or bladder pushes through the inguinal canal.
 The inguinal canal is located in the inner groin area and runs parallel to the crease between your leg and abdomen that occurs when you are sitting down.
 It is the passageway that conveys the spermatic cord in men and one of the ligaments of the uterus in women.